Fish & Chips Club Getting Started Guide

 To launch the application, start Tomcat.
 Check the log file, located in the LoggingDirectory you configured in web.xml.
 There should be a new time-stamped log file in that directory.
 If there is no log file, then a problem has occured.
 If so, check the Tomcat logs located in [TOMCAT_HOME]\logs.
 Tomcat uses several log files, so look around the various files.
 Look for stack traces, and anything logged at SEVERE level.
 Possible causes of error:

-For purposes of comparison, example log files are included, under [FISH_HOME].
+For purposes of comparison, example log files are included, under [APP_HOME].
 A successful launch will end with the time it has taken to initialize the app (usually about a second).
-If you see such a message, then congratulations, you have launched the Fish & Chips Club successfully.
+If you see such a message, then congratulations, you have launched the example application successfully.
+Hallelujah!

-For testing JSP taglib configuration, a simple test page has been provided, called TestTags.jsp.
+To test the JSP taglib configuration, a simple test page has been provided, called TestTags.jsp.
 It's located in the root of the web app.
-An example URL:
+Example URLs:

 http://localhost:8080/fish/TestTags.jsp